Close

 So if you are presenting a sacrifice at the altar in the Temple and you suddenly remember that someone has something against you, leave your sacrifice there at the altar.
 Go and be reconciled to that person.
 Then come and offer your sacrifice to God.
 (Matthew 5:23-24)

 Just as Jesus told His followers to make forgiving others a priority in their daily lives, He also told them to prioritize seeking forgiveness.
-He wanted them to know that seeking forgiveness and reconciling — that is, mending relationships — with Him and others is more important than making an animal, religious or any other type of sacrifice to try to make up for their sins.
+He wanted them to know that seeking forgiveness and reconciling — that is, mending relationships — with Him and others are more important than making an animal, religious or any other type of sacrifice to try to make up for their sins.

 16. Forgiveness requires allowing other people to be imperfect and make mistakes.